NC State vs. Florida State Women's Basketball Predictions & Picks - January 4

 NC State Schedule Analysis

-- On November 25, the Wolfpack captured their signature win of the season, a 78-60 victory over the Colorado Buffaloes, who rank No. 5 in the AP's Top 25.
+- On November 25, the Wolfpack picked up their signature win of the season, a 78-60 victory over the Colorado Buffaloes, who rank No. 5 in the AP's Top 25.

-- NC State has five wins versus Quadrant 2 teams, the most in the country.
+- NC State has five wins against Quadrant 2 opponents, the most in the country.

 Get tickets for any college basketball game this season at Ticketmaster!